tidyverse/tidyverse.org/content/blog/lintr-3-0-0/index.md

 ## Other improvements

-This is a big release -- almost 2 years in the making -- and there has been a plethora of smaller but nonetheless important changes to lintr.
+This is a big release---almost 2 years in the making---and includes a plethora of smaller but nonetheless important changes to lintr.
 Please check the [NEWS](https://lintr.r-lib.org/news/index.html#lintr-300) for a complete enumeration of these.
 Here are a few more new linters as a highlight: